GeorgiKostadinovPro/MyGymWorld/README.md

 <!-- License -->
 ## :warning: License

-Distributed under the no License.
+Distributed under the MIT license.
 See LICENSE.txt for more information.

 <!-- Contact -->